 Sachs returned to Philadelphia in 1859 or 1860 and is listed in a business directory under the heading "Portrait Painters" as "teacher of drawing and painting."
 In 1861 he opened a photography studio with Louis Walker.
 Their partnership is listed in the city directories up to 1864, when Sachs returned to Germany, where he remained for the rest of his life.

 Upon arrival in his native country, Sachs set up a photographic business in Heidelberg.
 He spent 1870 in Wertheim, then moved to Freiburg.
 Many portraits of relatives date from the period after his American sojourn, and the biography notes several church altarpieces as well, although these have not been identified.
 Eventually, the artist had to give up painting because the oil paint was adversely affecting his health; he passed his days strolling in the forest, his lifelong pastime.
 A few years before his death--the precise date is not certain--Sachs retired to Freiburg Muttershaus, where he died of inflammation of the lungs in October 1903.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Lambert Sachs Files.
 Inventory of American Paintings.
 Washington, D.C.

 "Lambert Sachs."
 In Familiennachrichten der Familien Sachs, Junghanns und verwandter Familien (Baden-Baden, 1903), 28: 6-7.